 Tampa and its surrounding neighborhoods make up a tri-city haven on the Gulf Coast of Florida.
 Ride roller coasters at Busch Gardens, or head over to Clearwater Marine Aquarium for an encounter with the slippery stars of the Dolphin Tale movies.

 Clearwater Beach is a laid-back beach town that consistently ranks among the best beaches in Florida, if not the world.
-Visit during the Pier 60 Sugar Sand Festival to see monstrous sand carvings at the kind of beachfront art festival experience only Florida can provide, and stay at Opal Sands — it’s a half-mile beach walk from the festival, and every one of its 230 guestrooms is waterfront.
-Together with St. Petersburg, the area is also an under-the-radar art and culture mecca of sorts: there are 100 murals and 31 museums, including the visually stunning Dalí Museum.
+Visit during the Pier 60 Sugar Sand Festival to see monstrous sand carvings at the kind of beachfront art festival experience only Florida can provide, and stay at Opal Sands — it's a half-mile beach walk from the festival, and every one of its 230 guestrooms is waterfront.
+Together with St. Petersburg, the area is also an under-the-radar art and culture mecca of sorts with murals and museums, including the visually stunning Dalí Museum.

 The Panhandle of Florida consists of Pensacola, Panama City Beach, Destin, and Tallahassee, the capital of Florida.
-A popular spring break spot, the Panhandle was hard-hit by Hurricane Michael in October 2018, but the area has made good progress in terms of recovery.
-Since the Panhandle relies heavily on tourism, the best way the average traveler can help is by, well, traveling there.
+A popular spring break spot, the Panhandle relies heavily on tourism.

 The Panhandle's calm Gulf waters and white-sand beaches are a major draw, but beach day alternatives abound: visitors can hike, bike, or canoe St. Andrews State Park or start happy hour early at Panama City Beach institutions like delightfully over-the-top Pineapple Willy's (don't leave without ordering a po' boy to go with your frozen drink).
 In Destin, Big Kahuna's Water & Adventure Park will keep the whole family busy.